Patokyo/mp3-xiao/README.md

 <img src="v1/images/UI/shuffle.JPEG" width="250">

 ### Navigation
-Hold down the big button to enter navigation mode, using the up and down button to select between Shuffle, Album and Playlist, then release to continue.
+Hold down the big button to enter navigation mode, using the up and down button to select between Shuffle, Albums and Playlists, then release to continue.

 <img src="v1/images/UI/navigation.JPEG" width="250">